Gareth here. I am the eMental Health Project Officer. I work with Health, Counselling and Disability Services and Oasis.

 Given that I am on the only one of me at the University, I thought I’d take a moment to describe what it is I do here at Flinders.

 Yes, that is somewhat narcissistic of me, but my role involves a lot of student-centred activity, meaning knowing what I do might help you.

 What is an eMental Health Project Officer?

-The eMental Health Project Officer role involves using digital channels to reach a larger number of students with information and practical tools they can use to increase their mental wellbeing.
-The ‘e’ refers to digital channels.
+The eMental Health Project Officer role involves using digital channels (blogs, email, FLO, collaborate, Zoom, chat etc) to reach a larger number of students with information and practical tools they can use to increase their mental health and wellbeing.
+The ‘e’ captures the focus on digital channels.
 The ‘Mental Health’ refers to a focus on mental wellbeing and ‘project officer’ captures the wide range of activities that I am involved in.

 My role is SSAF funded, meaning it comes out the money collected from students to supplement the services offered here at Flinders.
 This has real implications for the work I do – see “you can get involved” below.

 It would be fair of you to ask whether I have the qualifications necessary to talk about mental health and wellbeing.

 I completed my PhD in Clinical Psychology here at Flinders in 2007.
 My PhD was on how people recover psychologically after a heart attack and whether I could accelerate this recovery by providing information and tools for self-reflection.